An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Background

-As a result, sharing information about models has become critically important.
-ML components do not, however, always disclose data sources, making it difficult to comply with or even keep track of licensing obligations associated with the data~\cite{hassan2024rethinking}.
-This creates conditions that could lead to legal disputes over the use of copyrighted material in training ML components~\cite{ai_copyright}.
+Comprehensive component documentation is essential to understanding the ML supply chain and maintaining license compliance.
+This need has become increasingly critical as the complexity of the components and the processes involved in their creation and deployment continue to grow.
+However, ML components do not always disclose data sources, making it difficult to comply with or keep track of all licensing obligations associated with each component~\cite{hassan2024rethinking}.
+This can create conditions that lead to legal disputes over the use of copyrighted material in training ML models~\cite{ai_copyright}, including not only the use of copyrighted works for training without permission but also the use of the generations of one model to train another model, an activity that may not have been permissible under that model's licensing terms \cite{llama3_license}.

 Model cards \cite{mitchell2019model} have become the standard method for sharing information about ML models hosted on Hugging Face \cite{what_are_model_cards}, including intended uses, limitations, and datasets used in training \cite{model_card_guidebook}.
 Although tools are in development to streamline the process \cite{model_card_creation_tool}, model card creation on Hugging Face is primarily a manual process in which a user enters documentation about a model into a predefined markdown template \cite{model_card_template}.
-This template is robust, including spaces for model description, uses, bias, limitations, testing, \etc, as well as optional fields for citation, technical specifications, and environmental impact.
-The manual nature of documentation, however, introduces a significant potential for human error, ambiguity, and incompleteness \cite{jiang2024peatmoss, jiang2023ptmtorrent}.
-Indeed, the quality and adoption of model cards remains low \cite{bhat2023aspirations}, despite user studies and other efforts by Hugging Face \cite{model_card_user_studies} to ameliorate the situation, and despite researchers proposing tools such as DocML \cite{bhat2023aspirations} to create and evolve model cards.
+This template is robust, including fields for model description, uses, bias, limitations, testing, and optional fields for citation, technical specifications, and environmental impact.
+However, the manual nature of documentation introduces a significant potential for human error, ambiguity, and incompleteness \cite{jiang2024peatmoss, jiang2023ptmtorrent}.
+In fact, the quality and adoption of model cards remain low \cite{bhat2023aspirations}, despite user studies and other efforts by Hugging Face \cite{model_card_user_studies} to improve the situation, and despite researchers proposing tools such as DocML \cite{bhat2023aspirations} to create and evolve model cards.